 This highlights the importance of hiring employees who are skilled and feel like sticking around.
 When employers fail to engage staff with an engaging onboarding program, the risk of losing employees increases.
 In many cases, the cost of filling a position would be able to cover the price of putting in place an onboarding program.

 Onboarding programs have been shown to increase employee performance by up to 11% (source).
-There is little difference between the first day at a new job and a first day in a new classroom.
+There is little difference between the first day at a new job and the first day in a new classroom.
 People often feel nervous, not knowing all the rules and what’s expected of them.
 If no one speaks to a new starter, shows him or her the ropes and lets them in on the unspoken rules, they will never feel completely integrated, affecting their ability to perform at their best.

 The stats speak for themselves – onboarding matters.
 By welcoming new starters with a positive onboarding experience, businesses can massively improve their levels of staff retention and engagement.